shkoo/esp8266_wifi_raw/README.markdown

 `compiler.c.elf.flags` setting in your platform.txt file, and add them there.
 Suggestions for better ways of doing this are welcome.

+On MacOS, platform.txt should be ~/Library/Ardino15/packages/esp8266/hardware/esp8266/3.0.2/platform.txt
+or similar.

+On Linux, platform.txt should be ~/.arduino15/packages/esp8266/hardware/esp8266/3.0.2/platform.txt
+or similar.

 The original README is as follows:

 ORIGINAL README